Allar/allar.github.io/blog/_posts/2015-11-05-Converting-BP-Project-To-CPP.md

 thumbnail: "2015-11-05-Converting-BP-Project-To-CPP.gif"
 ---

 This document covers how to convert a Blueprint Only project to a C++ project without writing any C++ code using Windows.
+This isn't intended to fold down your Blueprint Logic to C++, it is meant only to wrap your Blueprint Project with a C++ project.
 Some plugins and engine features require a C++ project and this is an easy way to still work in Blueprints but not be constrained by this limitation.<!-- more -->

 # Requirements